How To Build Generational Wealth

 Homeownership or Rent My Home

 Owning your home is still a significant part of the American Dream.
-According to the 2019 Survey of Consumer Finances (SCF), the US homeownership rate remains high at 64.9% in 2019, though below the 2004 peak of 69.4%.
-Housing wealth is the most significant contributor to the net worth of Americans, accounting for over 32% of the increase across all income levels.
+According to a recent 2024-2025 survey by the Fed, the US homeownership rate is 63%, while 28% rent, though below the 2004 peak of 69.4%.
+Housing wealth is the most significant contributor to Americans’ net worth, accounting for over 30% of the increase across all income levels.

-The household wealth of a homeowner at $255,000 is 40 times greater than the wealth of the renter at $6,300.
+The household wealth of a homeowner at $255,000 is 40 times that of a renter at $6,300.
 Your home keeps pace with inflation and comes with tax benefits.

-However, not owning your home doesn’t mean you can’t generate wealth.
-The renter can invest the money they aren’t using for a down payment for a home and monthly mortgage payment into financial assets, particularly stocks or in real estate, to build wealth.
+However, not owning your home doesn’t mean you can’t generate wealth, especially with mortgage rates remaining above 6%.
+The renter can invest the money they aren’t using for a home down payment and a monthly mortgage payment in financial assets, particularly stocks or real estate, to build wealth.

 Investing